Today is the United Nation’s International Day of Biological Diversity, which this year has been dedicated to island biodiversity.

 The“Island Bright Spots in Conservation & Sustainability” publication also highlights emerging initiatives such as the recent launch of the Mālama Honua Worldwide Voyage by the Polynesian Voyaging Society, a three year open-ocean journey around the world undertaken in two Hawaiian voyaging canoes.
 The aim of this project is to catalyse awareness and action on how to care for Earth, the Oceans and our natural heritage.
 The crew aim to bring stories of our islands and oceans to inspire communities and leaders to take action to protect these critical resources.

-Read more about the importance of Islands habitats
+Read more about the importance of Island habitats on Arkive.

 Read more about Island Conservation.